jamescosborn/productivity-czar/README.md

 ## Taking a break: a lesson from Metal Dog

-2009 -- One random evening in my university days, I was playing an online video game called Call of Duty: Modern Warfare 2.
+2009 -- One random evening in my university years, I was playing an online video game called Call of Duty: Modern Warfare 2.
 It was a very popular game at the time with millions of players worldwide.
 Over the chat channel I heard someone say, "OMG, it's Metal Dog!
 Metal Dog is in our game!!!
 Metal Dog!
 Ahhhhh!"

 "Who's Metal Dog?" someone else asked.
 Metal Dog, with a bunch of Xs and numbers interspersed in his gamertag, was the Number 1 player in CoD: MW2 on Xbox 360, the first person informed us.
 I checked the scoreboard and Metal Dog was at the top, carrying our team to victory.
-After the match ended, I checked the in-game global leaderboard and verified that this person was indeed the number 1 player in the world, and they were.
+After the match ended, I checked the in-game global leaderboard to  verify that this person was indeed the number 1 player in the world, and they were.
 "Metal Dog, can you talk??
 Give us some advice," one of them asked.

 Then Metal Dog's mic snapped on, and he proceeded to give some of the best, most sagely advice that I've ever heard in my life: